shonry271192/-/_posts/2017-07-12-Install-GRUB-on-USB-drive.md

 ---
-title: Install GRUB on USB drive
+title: Install GRUB On USB Drive
 ---
 If we are having GRUB installed on our USB drive, live CD booting will be easier from ISO files.
 Here assuming ``/dev/sda1`` is your device.